gcappon/py_replay_bg/docs/documentation/twinning_procedure.md

 be set if `x0` is not `None`.
 - `twinning_method`, optional, `{'mcmc', 'map'}`, default: `'mcmc'`: A string used to select the method to be used to twin the model.
+- `extended`, optional, default : `False`:  A flag indicating whether to use "extended" portions of data for twinning.
+For more information see below.
+- `find_start_guess_first`: optional, default : `False`: A flag indicating whether to set the start parameter guess by running a round of MAP before twinning.
 - `n_steps`, optional, default: `50000`: An integer representing the number of steps to use by the `'mcmc'` procedure.
 This is ignored if `twinning_method` is `'map'`.
 - `save_chains`, optional, default : `False`: A boolean that specifies whether to save additional results of the mcmc